s0stratos/ranatica/ranatica/README.md

 of information through the 3 tools.
 Note that judgements and elicitation are generally much more confident when the situation is not super unlikely or the structure extremely rare and likely to be out-competed by other options anyway.

+Last point, you saw me distinguish between grammar and usage above and while the difference may somewhat be fuzzy, I will start from the following intuition.
+Grammar is about building utterances than should work **structurally** as communication units and have at least some clear **literal meaning** derived from its form.
+Usage on the other hand captures the idea that even a valid utterance with a clear meaning can be really surprising or bring the communication to failure and awkwardness.
+Like greeting someone "Good heath to you!" in modern English.

 ## WHY A CONSTRUCTION BASED APPROACH